acmaheri/LSLforAndroid/README.md

 ## Installation in Your Mobile App
 ### In Android Studio (gradle)
-   * clone this repo via ``` git clone https://github.com/acmaheri/LSLforAndroid.git``` and import and integrate it into your android studio environment.
+   * clone this repo via ``` git clone https://github.com/acmaheri/LSLforAndroid.git``` then import and integrate it into your android studio environment.

 ### Updates
 * ``` v0.0.01 ```